 Nothing is more exciting than finding out you’re getting a tax refund!
 On the flip side, nothing is more frustrating than realizing your refund got lost in the mail or somehow got misplaced.

-If you want to get your refund faster, so you can pay for your business and personal expenses, the best way to do that is via Direct Deposit into your bank account or with a Visa Prepaid card.
+If you want to get your refund faster, so you can pay for your business and personal expenses, the best way to do that is to request direct deposit into your bank account or with a Visa Prepaid card from the IRS website.

 This method is ideal for loading your tax refund, because it deposits your refund into your account or your card instantly, which is much faster than waiting for a check in the mail.